Need to sell your used appliances because you’re upgrading your washer, dryer or refrigerator?

 - Energy.gov: Use this site to find appliance tax credits, savings, and rebates for the state you live in.
 Some states have huge amounts of savings!

-There are no shortages of ways to get rid of your old, used, or unwanted appliances.
+There are no shortages of ways to get rid of your old, used, or unwanted appliances and turning those items into cash or a check in your name.
 At the end of the day, it really comes down to how much time and effort you want to spend offloading these items.

 You can choose to sell them yourself using Craigslist, Facebook Marketplace or relevant apps quickly and cheaply.
 Or, if you have other items in your home you can have a good old-fashioned garage sale and declutter your house and garage.